VersionLens/sthlmjs/slides/pascal.md

 Version Repository `run/`
 ![File layout of run/](/images/version-repo-run.png "Version Repository run/")
+Note:
+- Important: building was separate, but now we're now dealing with all services at the same time
-Note: Here we click on `params.jsonnet`
+- Here we click on `params.jsonnet`

 Version Repository `run/params.jsonnet`